grafana/logql-jsonnet/README.md

 |= `error`
 ```

-To support a more fluent api, a single method of `line()` is provided that returns an object of methods to chain from.
+To support a more fluent API, a single method of `line()` is provided that returns an object of methods to chain from.

 | Operation | Description |
 | :---------------- | :----------- |